Vyral/klaus-team/_posts/2019-10-11-why-its-better-to-buy-than-to-rent-a-home.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Kenny+Klaus/Videos/Why+Its+Better+to+Buy+Than+to+Rent+a+Home.mp4
 pullquote: >-
-  44% say the biggest reason why they don’t own a home is because they lack the money for a down payment.
+  44% say the biggest reason why they don’t own a home is that they lack the money for a down payment.
 enclosure_type: video/mp4
 enclosure_time: